randyhoffner/FSND-Proj-4/README.md

  8. After match deletion, player standings are properly reset.
  9. Matches are properly deleted.
  10. After one match, players with one win are properly paired.

+ I don't know why Github is rendering the above numbers as roman numerals.